aviral-nayya/github-tag-action/README.md

 Any commit message that includes `#major`, `#minor`, or `#patch` will trigger the respective version bump.
 If two or more are present, the highest-ranking one will take precedence.

 > ***Note:*** This action **will not** bump the tag if the `HEAD` commit has already been tagged.

 ### Workflow

 * Add this action to your repo
 * Commit some changes
+* Decide what branch you want to compare, example is master.
 * Either push to master or open a PR
 * On push (or merge) to `master`, the action will:
   * Get latest tag (different than `latest`)